-To qualify for COBRA continuation coverage upon your divorce or loss of your child's Dependent status under the Plan, you or one of your Dependents must notify the Plan Administrator of your divorce or loss of Dependent status within 31 days of the later of the date of the event or the date the individual would lose coverage under the Plan.
-Your covered Dependents will then be provided with instructions for continuing their health coverage.
+To qualify for COBRA continuation coverage upon your divorce or loss of your Child's Dependent status under the Plan, you or one of your eligible Dependents must notify the Plan Administrator of your divorce, termination of Domestic Partnership or loss of Dependent status within 60 days of the later of the date of the event or the date the individual would lose coverage under the Plan.
+Your covered eligible Dependents will then be provided with instructions for continuing their health coverage.
 Individuals already on COBRA continuation must notify the Plan Administrator within the same time frame if a divorce or loss of a child's Dependent status occurs that would extend the period of COBRA coverage for your Spouse or Dependent child(ren).

-For other qualifying events (if your employment ends, your hours are reduced or you become entitled to Medicare), you and your covered Dependents will be provided with instructions for continuing your health coverage under the Plan.
-In the event of your death, the Company will contact your covered Dependents to inform them how to continue health coverage under the Plan.
+For other qualifying events (if your employment ends, your hours are reduced or you become entitled to Medicare), you and your covered eligible Dependents will be provided with instructions for continuing your health coverage under the Plan.
+In the event of your death, the Company will contact your covered eligible Dependents to inform them how to continue health coverage under the Plan.